 - 24 ounces butternut squash spirals, frozen (680 grams; I used Green Giant brand)

 - 1 cup small tomatoes, chopped (I like Villagio Marzanos)

 - 1 medium red pepper, chopped small

 - 1 cup mango, chopped (I used a champagne mango)

 - 1 cup pineapple, chopped

-- 12 ounces rotisserie chicken breast, shredded (340 grams)
+- 12 ounces grilled or rotisserie chicken breast, chopped (340 grams)

 - 1 cup edamame, shelled